macobac/css-frameworks/README.md

 ## In progress:

-- on profile.html navlinks dont work properly (for create post btn and logout)
+- on profile.html navlinks dont work properly (for create post btn and logout) - whats up with that

 - User can filter the post content feed ** NEED TO DO OVER AGAIN